 A better bike route through western Saskatchewan

-On a side note Moose Jaw has a lot to offer.
+On a side note, Moose Jaw has a lot to offer.
 I suggest that you Google Moose Jaw attractions.
-You will find that Moose Jaw is famous for their murals, Mac the Moose, the tunnels and has a Burrowing Owl Interpretive Center to name a few of its attractions.
+You will find that Moose Jaw is famous for its murals, Mac the Moose, the tunnels, and has a Burrowing Owl Interpretive Center, to name a few of its attractions.

 Moose Jaw

-I took Hwy 32 that heads north west just west of Swift Current.
-The highway had good shoulders and is a lot flatter than the TransCanada was west of Moose Jaw.
-The best part about highway 32 is way less traffic.
-The piece and quiet was amazing.
+I took Hwy 32, which heads northwest just west of Swift Current.
+The highway had good shoulders and was a lot flatter than the TransCanada west of Moose Jaw.
+The best part about Highway 32 is way less traffic.
+The peace and quiet were amazing.

 Saskatchewan